iansan5653/vscode-format-python-docstrings/README.md

 Upon activating, the extension will automatically give the option to run `pip install --upgrade docformatter` if necessary.
 If you prefer to install the formatter program in another way, you may do so.
-Just make sure that the `docformatter` command is recognized by your terminal.
+Just make sure that the `docformatter` command is recognized by your terminal (ie, added to your PATH).

 ## Extension Settings